 Find out more…

 In 2003, Dubai became one of the tax-free jurisdictions that register offshore companies for doing international business.
-Offshore Company in Dubai is registered by Jebel Ali Free Zone Authority.
-In general, Dubai Offshore Company is setup for following purposes:
+Offshore Company in UAE is registered by Jebel Ali Free Zone Authority.
+In general, UAE Offshore Company is setup for following purposes:

-- to own and invest in real estate properties in Dubai
+- to own and invest in real estate properties in UAE

 - to hold shares in local or overseas entities